 We are at a point in the evolution of our country and community that we will not survive in a world that is for you or me.
 Whether we talk about the environment, healthcare, education, or jobs, we need a world that works for you and me.
 For democracy to work, our communities must be successful.
-For communities to work we need people to talk to each other, instead of yelling at each other.
+For communities to work, we need people to talk to each other instead of yelling at each other.
 We need leaders to bring people together so all voices can be heard and valued.
 We need policies that invest and empower people in Missouri to make our state the best it can be.
-I am committed, and have shown through my actions, that Missouri needs to invest in our communities, to ensure that they have what they need for you and me to be successful.
+I am committed and have shown through my actions, that Missouri needs to invest in our communities to ensure that they have what they need for you and me to be successful.

 For more than a decade, Missouri Republicans have blocked Medicaid Expansion.
 Even after the passage of Medicaid Expansion in August 2020, the Republican-controlled legislature has attempted to sabotage expansion at every turn.
-We need elected officials who have committed to protect the will of the voters and ensure a swift and efficient roll-out Medicaid expansion program.
+We need elected officials who have committed to protect the will of the voters and ensure a swift and efficient roll-out of the Medicaid expansion program.

 When I knock on doors and talk to voters in my neighborhood, access to affordable and quality health care - medical, dental, and behavioral health - is consistently a top concern.
 If elected, I will continue the work to hold colleagues accountable to the will of the voters and expand Medicaid coverage for our friends and neighbors.

 Our children have lost the most during the pandemic.
 Especially in education; so many of our children have fallen behind in their school work and have missed critical social interactions with their classmates.
 Our teachers have been amazing - transitioning to and from virtual learning, welcoming students back to class under challenging circumstances, and now with the Missouri Legislature attempting to micro manage their classrooms.